clingen-data-model/allele/source/allele/index.md

 Exclusions and Limitations
 --------------------------

-Allele Model v 1.0 does not model structural variants such as large duplications, translocations or copy number variation.
+Allele Model v0.1(beta) does not model structural variants such as large duplications, translocations or copy number variation.

-The Allele Model v 1.0 is dependent on the existence of one or more canonicalization methods that
+The Allele Model v0.1(beta) is dependent on the existence of one or more canonicalization methods that

   1. Aggregate simple alleles and
   2. Can recognize that a new simple allele should be aggregated into a known canonical allele.

 However, the allele model does not specify the algorithm used to perform this canonicalization.

 The resource model given is one possible physical implementation derived from the conceptual model.
-While other models, such as a relational model may also be derived, they are not provided within the allele model version 1.0.
+While other models, such as a relational model may also be derived, they are not provided within the allele model v0.1(beta).